TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Results

 \subsection{Evaluations}

 \paragraph{Question-Answering}

-To evaluate the time series reasoning and question-answering capabilities of TsLLM, we assess its performance using the electrocardiogram question-answering (ECG-QA) benchmark \citep{oh_ecg-qa_2023} comprised of ECG recordings, questions, and answers across several question types: yes/no verification (single-verify), binary choice selection (single-choose), and open-ended queries (single-query).
-We compared TsLLM performance (zero-shot and few-shot) based on exact match accuracy to top-performing specialized models trained on the ECG-QA dataset, such as M$^3$AE~\citep{chen2022multi}, MedViLL~\citep{oh_ecg-qa_2023}, SE-WRN + GPT-4~\citep{oh_ecg-qa_2023}, Q-Heart~\citep{pham2025q}, and ECG-LM~\citep{doi:10.34133/hds.0221}.
-All these models are explicitly trained for ECG-QA, whereas TsLLM is exposed to ECG-QA during training, but only a small fraction (4\%) of its training tokens originated from this dataset.
-The performance of TsLLM is further enhanced through in-context few-shot learning using just four examples from the same question type.
-As Table \ref{tab:qa_results_ecgqa} illustrates, despite the lack of fine-tuning, the models perform well in the category, and TsLLM (few-shot) achieves the best or second-best performance across all queries.
+To evaluate the time series reasoning and question-answering capabilities of TsLLM, we assess its performance using the electrocardiogram question-answering (ECG-QA) benchmark \citep{oh_ecg-qa_2023} comprised of ECG recordings, questions, and answers across several question types: yes/no verification (S-verify), choose between options (S-choose), and open-ended queries (S-query).
+We compared TsLLM performance based on exact match accuracy to top-performing specialized models trained on the ECG-QA dataset, such as M$^3$AE~\citep{chen2022multi}, Q-Heart~\citep{pham2025q}, and ECG-LM~\citep{yang_ecg-lm_2025}.
+All these models are explicitly trained for ECG-QA, whereas TsLLM is exposed to ECG-QA during training, but only a small fraction (<4\%) of its training tokens originated from this dataset, and its design is not specialized for ECG-QA.
+We also compare it to several LLMs and two time series LLMs, none of which were trained on ECG-QA, but receive few-shot examples in context.
+As Table \ref{tab:qa_results_ecgqa} illustrates, despite the lack of fine-tuning, the models perform well in the category, and TsLLM (few-shot) earns the best or the second-best performance across all queries.
 While the table focuses on a subset of the question types from this dataset, TsLLM can be applied to other question types with the proper prompt format, demonstrating the ability of the models to handle complex tasks that require expertise.

 We also evaluate TsLLM on TimeSeriesExam~\citep{cai2024timeseriesexamtimeseriesunderstanding}, a multiple-choice question answering benchmark that tests LLMs' time series understanding across diverse settings.
 TsLLM performs far better than even frontier models many times larger than it, demonstrating the effectiveness of our encoding and training approach.